-There have been several new peer-reviewed papers detailing concentrations of trifluoroacetic acid (TFA), perfluoropropanoic acid (PFPrA), and perfluorobutanoic acid (PFBA) in environmental compartments globally since the last update.
+4.2 New measurements of concentrations of trifluoroacetic acid, perfluoropropanoic acid, and perfluorobutanoic acid in the environment environmental compartments globally since the last update.
 In addition to the scientific literature, there has been a substantial increase in the availability of government reports that include data for these species in drinking water because of recently launched monitoring programmes in Europe (see Sect.
 4.4).
 New data on TFA in water are summarised in the Supplementary Information (Table SI 1), along with PFPrA and PFBA when co-measured to provide context about relative amounts.
 TFA relative to PFPrA and PFBA is typically detected more frequently, and at greater concentrations.
 The current concentrations of TFA in drinking water and surface waters remain below current thresholds of concern for human and ecological health [85, 94].
 Therefore, there is no change to the previous assessment of de minimis risk from TFA to the environment and human health [84, 85].